nervosys/AutonomySim/docs/apis.md

-﻿---
-title: "AutonomySim APIs"
-keywords: introduction faq
-tags: [getting_started, introduction]
-sidebar: autonomysim_sidebar
-permalink: autonomysim_getting_started.html
-summary: These brief instructions will help you get started with the simulator.
-The other topics in this help provide additional information and detail about working with other aspects of this platform.
----
+﻿# APIs

 ## Introduction

-AutonomySim exposes APIs so you can interact with vehicle in the simulation programmatically.
-You can use these APIs to retrieve images, get state, control the vehicle and so on.
+`AutonomySim` exposes application programming interfaces (APIs) that enable you to interact with vehicle in the simulation programmatically.
+You can use these APIs to retrieve images, get state, control the vehicle, and so on.

 ## Python Quickstart